jberger/KubernetesForTheCurious/public/presentation.md

 * User creates and specifies goals
 * Control plane communicates that to nodes
-* How nodes indicate current state of those goals
+* Nodes indicate current state of those goals

 ---